tianzem/Gitbook/weekly-updates/july-6th-2018.md

 6. Some huge projects are not under consideration for grading, Grade Team will make the decision whether the project is an exception or not.

 7. Grading is going to start from next Monday and grader is going to grade the first 10 projects which owned by the examinee.
+Ideally, there should be 6 Kespry projects, 2 Standard DroneDeploy projects and 2 Label Obstruction projects.

 8. Grade Team reserves the right of final decision on the interpretation of these Terms and Conditions.😎